 Tom Bottman - Icy Road Pottery

 Our home studio was in Salt Lake City, Utah.
 We gave up the handmade pottery business in 1988, and developed several lines of commercial stoneware, based on our designs, that we had made in Japan.
-That business grew into a gift ware and greeting card business that we sold in 2015.
+That business grew into a giftware and greeting card business that we sold in 2015.
 We retired to Hood River and I set up my pottery studio again.
 I am loving it!
 We have a half acre of property here in the Hood River Valley.
-There is an old cottage on the property that we have converted to a pottery and painting studio.
+There is an old cottage on the property that we have converted into a pottery and painting studio.
 The electric kiln sits on the covered back porch.
-I am making completely different pieces now—lots of texture and ceramic stains, inset colored clay dots and dashes, rich dark glazes.
+I am making completely different pieces now—lots of texture and ceramic stains, inset-colored clay dots and dashes, and rich dark glazes.
 I enjoy imagining and making new shapes and forms.
 And enjoy constantly learning new ways to do things.

 I found Mossy Creek about 2 years ago and just find the crew wonderful to deal with and the physical location is beautiful.
 It is great to have my work included with all the other great stuff from area potters.